3.3 Psychosocial, Cultural & End-of-Life Care

 Grief and the Stages of Loss

 Elisabeth Kübler-Ross described five stages of grief: denial, anger, bargaining, depression, and acceptance.
-They do not occur in a fixed order — residents and families move back and forth and may skip stages.
-The CNA's role is to listen, allow the feeling, and report concerns — not to push someone toward acceptance or judge how they grieve.
+They do not occur in a fixed order — residents and families move back and forth, repeat stages, or skip them entirely.
+Grief is individual.
+The CNA's role is to listen, allow the feeling, stay nonjudgmental, and report concerns — not to push someone toward acceptance or decide they are grieving "wrong."
+A resident in the anger stage may lash out at staff; the CNA does not take it personally and continues compassionate care.

 Hospice and Palliative Comfort Care

-• Hospice care is comfort-focused care when life expectancy is generally six months or less and curative treatment has stopped; it supports the resident and the family, including bereavement support
+• Hospice care is comfort-only care, with no curative intent, when life expectancy is generally six months or less as estimated by a physician and curative treatment has stopped; it supports the resident and the family, including bereavement (after-death) support

-Comfort measures the CNA provides: frequent repositioning and skin care, mouth care for dryness, gentle lighting and quiet, warm blankets, soft touch and presence, and honoring advance directives in the care plan (the CNA follows directives but does not interpret them).
+Comfort measures the CNA provides: frequent repositioning and meticulous skin care to prevent pressure injuries, mouth and lip care for dryness, gentle lighting and a quiet room, warm blankets, soft touch and quiet presence, and pacing care to the resident's comfort.
+The CNA follows advance directives in the care plan (such as a DNR — do not resuscitate) but does not interpret, witness, or alter them.

-Hearing is often the last sense to fade — continue to speak gently, explain care, and never say anything you would not want the dying resident to hear.
+Hearing is often the last sense to fade.
+Continue to speak gently, explain each task before doing it, address the resident by name, and never say anything you would not want the dying resident to hear, even if they appear unresponsive.

 Postmortem and Family Support

 Postmortem care (care of the body after death) preserves dignity and follows the care plan and any cultural or religious instructions.
+The body is handled gently to prevent bruising and treated with the same respect as a living resident.
 General steps:

-3. Position the body in normal alignment before stiffening begins
+3. Position the body in normal alignment BEFORE stiffening (rigor mortis) begins

-4. Bathe as directed, replace dentures, close the eyes gently
+4. Bathe as directed, replace dentures, close the eyes gently, put on a clean gown

-6. Support the family with quiet presence; report needs to the nurse
+6. Apply identification per policy; support the family and report needs to the nurse

-Throughout end-of-life care, family members are also your residents — offer them a chair, water, privacy, and a calm, nonjudgmental presence.
+Throughout end-of-life care, remember that family members are also in your care — offer them a chair, water, privacy, and a calm, nonjudgmental presence.
+A common exam trap is rushing postmortem care or imposing your own religious comfort ("she's in a better place"); the correct response is privacy, time, and quiet support.

 Test Your Knowledge